amarriner/Login/README.md

 Want to allow setting of properties at runtime rather that just in the properties file.

 ##COMMANDS
-* **/invalidate <player> (force)** - Manually invalidate a player (also sends them to the JailPoint if they're logged on).
+* **/invalidate <player> (force)** - Manually invalidate a player (also sends them to the LobbyPoint if they're logged on).
 Deletes their XML file.
-* **/setpoint <lobby or validated>** - The next block you attempt to break will become either the JailPoint or the ValidatedPoint respectively.
-If these points are set to something other than 0,0, players will be teleported to those points when they become invalid (JailPoint) or valid (ValidatedPoint).
+* **/setpoint <lobby or validated>** - The next block you attempt to break will become either the LobbyPoint or the ValidatedPoint respectively.
+If these points are set to something other than 0,0, players will be teleported to those points when they become invalid (LobbyPoint) or valid (ValidatedPoint).
-* **/testpoint <lobby or validated>** - Sends player who ran the command to either the JailPoint or the ValidatedPoint.
+* **/testpoint <lobby or validated>** - Sends player who ran the command to either the LobbyPoint or the ValidatedPoint.
 Used to make sure they're set properly.
 * **/validate <player>** - Manually validates a player (also sends them to the ValidatedPoint).

 ##PROPERTIES